top of page

 What does all this have to do with writing?

 Soundtracks will help you as much as they will help your dinner guests.
-Hearing calm, romantic, or exhilarating music will spurn your imagination in the direction you choose, which will help you enrich your stories.
+Hearing calm, romantic, or exhilarating music will spur your imagination in the direction you choose, which will help you enrich your stories.

-Caution: Not all soundtracks will help you
+Caution: Not all soundtracks are helpful

-are too loud (distracting)
+• are too loud (distracting)

-are too boring
+• are too boring

-contain lyrics
+• contain lyrics

-are too recognizable
+• are too recognizable

 The best soundtracks I’ve found so far

 The following soundtracks have helped me richly while writing.
 I will continue to develop this list as I discover new music.
-While I’ve organized these pieces into categories, most can be applied to several categories.

 Honor, loyalty, beauty, perseverance